Milan Duomo and Its Terrace Tickets and Tours

 To get to the top of the Milan Cathedral, you have two options:

 • By lift: this option is the most comfortable.
-Although there is a difference in price, this alternative is ideal for adults, seniors or children who do not consider themselves physically fit to walk up, or who simply do not wish to do so.
+Although there is a difference in price, this alternative is ideal for adults, seniors or children who do not consider themselves in physical condition to walk up, or who simply do not wish to do so.
 However, bear in mind that from where the lift drops you off, you have to climb about 50 more steps to the upper terrace of the Duomo.

 • On foot: it is about 170 steps to get to the same point where the lift would leave you.
 Then you will have to climb another 50 steps to the belvedere, although if you are in good shape, the stairs of the Cathedral will not be an obstacle.